Overview of Breast Reconstruction Procedure

 Click here to visit our Before & After Gallery.

-Breast reconstruction in Athens attempts to recreate a breast mound in women who have had their breasts altered or removed by breast cancer surgery.
+Breast reconstruction recreates a breast mound in women who have had their breasts altered or removed by breast cancer surgery.
 The goal is to rebuild a natural-looking breast that is symmetrical with the other breast.
-Depending on the circumstances, breast reconstruction can begin immediately after mastectomy or as a delayed procedure, anywhere from several weeks to years following mastectomy.
+Depending on the circumstances, breast reconstruction can begin immediately after mastectomy or as a delayed procedure, anywhere from several weeks to years following a mastectomy.
 Breast reconstruction typically requires more than one operative procedure, with additional surgeries to optimize symmetry or rebuild a nipple areolar complex.

-Consultation with board certified plastic surgeon and member of the American Society of Plastic Surgeons, Dr. Pittman, is necessary to determine how to proceed with your Athens, GA, breast reconstruction, based on your individual needs.
-Dr. Pittman uses a tissue expander when reconstructing breasts, which requires a staged approach.
-After a mastectomy (either immediately or after a delay), he places the expander inside the chest wall.
-Over the following weeks as you heal, he adds saline solution to the expander, ultimately creating a pocket in which he can insert a breast implant.
+Consultation with Dr. Ed Pittman is necessary to determine how to proceed with your procedure, based on your individual needs.
+Dr. Pittman uses tissue expanders when reconstructing breasts, which requires a staged approach.
+After a mastectomy (either immediately or after a delay), Dr. Pittman places the expander inside the chest wall.
+Over the following weeks as you heal, a saline solution is added to the expander, ultimately creating a pocket in which a saline or silicone breast implant can be inserted.
 The final step is to create the nipple areolar complex.

 Breast reconstruction will require in-patient hospital care.
 Breast reconstruction, including any surgery done to the opposite breast for symmetry, is covered by insurance.